The Lanes of Lucknow

 Ferocious needle art

 Chikankari is a needlework embroidery done on fabric with these types of stitches naming backstitch, chain stitch, and hemstitch.
 The prominent feature of this embroidery is the stitches.
 The artist takes care of the perfect delicate stitches done manually, to give the garment look of richness and perfection.
-The growing demand in the handicraft sector and hand-woven items, modernization has played an important role in the retail sector.
-Global acceptance of the handloom products has led in the sale of these Chikankari products take a place in the online market too.
+With the growing demand in the handicraft sector and hand-woven items, modernization has played an important role in the retail sector.
+Global acceptance of the handloom products has led to the sale of these Chikankari products take place in the online market too.

 Our collection takes the mastery of the world-famous needlework that plays peek a boo with light and shadow, to create exquisite jewelry.

 A collection with a certain andaaz, tehzeeb, and words of eloquent poetry, In silver and gold, capturing an essence of Chikankari embroidery with the stitches, taking the motifs resembling Chikankari itself.